- Conference Information

 Are you a veterinary surgeon or experienced nurse with a passion for wound management?
-Or are you from the human field and interested to experience what is going on in veterinary wound healing science, or to be inspired by another point of view?
-Join the:
+Or are you from the human field and interested to experience what is going on in veterinary wound healing science, or to be inspired from another point of view?
+Join the

 International Conference of the Veterinary Wound healing Association (VWHA)

 The main theme on Monday May 23rd is:

 “WOUND AND SURGICAL SITE INFECTIONS IN THE MODERN VETERINARY CLINIC: PREVENTION AND TREATMENT”

 This theme will address problems and questions we all encounter in everyday veterinary practice.
 Surgical site infections (SSI) are a nuisance for anyone and cause high costs as well as stress for the vet, owner and animal.
 Therefore, it is of paramount importance to prevent SSI.
 Surgical site and wound infections are caused by bacteria, and infections are prevented and treated with antibiotics… or are they?